 Is your current stove EPA certified??
 Click here to find out!
 If your stove is NOT certified, you may be eligible to participate.

 Read the full Press Release.Are you considering replacing your old, smoky wood stove for a cleaner burning appliance that will heat your home more efficiently with less fuel, money and time?
 If you are interested in the Greater Portola Area Wood Stove Change-out Program, read the following criteria carefully.

-- Must currently have an installed, operating qualified wood burning stove or fireplace.
+- Must currently have an installed, operating qualified wood burning stove (at least 20 years old) or fireplace.

 - Must submit a completed application to be considered for the program.
 Applications will be disqualified:

 - IF the old device is removed from the home prior to application approval.